jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 ```

 If this says `increasing tx_timestamp_timeout may correct this issue`, then add a `--tx_timestamp_timeout=10`.
+It should say `selected best master clock` followed by an identifier with 3 hex numbers separated by dots;
+this is derived from the MAC address on the server.
 After a while, it should show consistently small offsets (less than 100).

 On Fedora, you will need to allow PTP through the firewall on the client.